 Historically, capital costs have not been calculated as an element in higher education cost studies.
 This is particularly true of facilities costs, but can also be true of equipment costs and costs associated with acquisition of courseware and course-specific materials that have a multi-year life.
 However, one of the hallmarks of many of the alternative modes of delivery is the substitution of capital for labor - that is, the use of technology to do some part of the instruction function that had typically been done by a faculty member.
-As a consequence, meaningful comparisons of alternative delivery mechanisms require explicit recognition of capital costs.
-This applies regardless of mode of delivery.
-The general rule is that costs of all capital items should be converted to an annual cost, no matter how access to them is obtained (purchase, lease, or home grown).
+As a consequence, meaningful comparisons of alternative delivery mechanisms require explicit recognition of capital costs of all capital items should be converted to an annual cost, no matter how access to them is obtained (purchase, lease, or home grown).